jbpros/cukecipes/README.md

 # Cukecipes

 This is a demo of Cucumber.js.
-The application under test is a cucumber-based (yeah, the vegetable) recipe depository.
+The application under test is a cucumber-based (yeah, the vegetable) recipe diary.